experimental-kitchen/cooking-on-fire-ig/input/pagecontent/usecases.md

 ### Cooking on Fire
 The Cook family enjoys cooking and does so almost daily.
-Ron and Milja use the app **Cooking on Fire** to manage their recipes.
+Ron and Milja use the app 'Cooking on Fire' to manage their recipes.
 In addition to the recipe database, the app also offers the option of creating a menu plan and a shopping list.
 Milja and Ron also like to cook for friends.
 Unfortunately, not all guests like everything or are even allergic to certain foods.
 The app makes it possible to record these preferences.

 #### Instances and roles